Farantir/MockITup/README.md

 extrackt the .zip file into your web directory and you are ready to go.

 if you dont have a webserver you can still use the application by doubleclicking the index.html.
-However, you wont be able to use the Test on device" function.
+However, you wont be able to use the "Test on device" function.

 ### Licensing
 It is intendet, that MockITup is free to use and modify for non comertial applications.